Events

 Would you like an opportunity to network with other native plant gardeners in the area?

 This free event is for you!
-This is a great place to learn about the benefits of your membership, ask questions about the chapter, meet others native plant enthusiasts, and take home some beginner-friendly seeds to grow your Coloradoscape.
+This is a great place to learn about the benefits of your membership, ask questions about the chapter, meet other native plant enthusiasts, and take home some beginner-friendly seeds to grow your Coloradoscape.

 Food and drinks will be available for purchase with happy hour discounts including, $6 draft beers, $2 off wine, $2 off cocktails, and some discounted appetizers until 6:00 pm.